elizabethdrew/restaurant-review-be/README.md

 **Interface: `UserService`**
 - **Description:** This interface defines the contract for managing user-related operations, such as adding a new user, getting a user by their ID, deleting a user by their ID, and updating a user by their ID.

+**Class: `UserServiceImpl`**
+- **Description:** This class implements the **`UserService`** interface and provides the logic for managing user-related operations, such as adding a new user, getting a user by their ID, deleting a user by their ID, and updating a user by their ID.

 ---